-Further, the recent trend of consolidation in the technology sector and among business process outsourcing competitors may result in new competitors with greater scale, a broader footprint, better technologies and price efficiencies attractive to our clients.
+Further, the continuing trend of consolidation in the technology sector and among business process outsourcing competitors in various geographies where we have operations may result in new competitors with greater scale, a broader footprint, better technologies and price efficiencies attractive to our clients.
 If we are unable to compete successfully and provide our clients with superior service and solutions at competitive prices, we could lose market share and clients to competitors, which would materially adversely affect our business, financial condition, and results of operations.

-If the TeleTech leadership team is unsuccessful in implementing our business strategy or if our new investments are not successful, the company's financial condition could be adversely affected
+If the TeleTech leadership team is unsuccessful in implementing our business strategy or if our new investments are not successful, our financial condition could be adversely affected

 Our growth strategy included a diversification of our business beyond contact center customer care outsourcing to an integrated customer experience platform that unites innovative technologies, strategic consulting, data analytics, digital marketing, client growth solutions, and customer care focused system design and integration.
 The strategy also includes an accelerated investment in the development of proprietary technologies, and the deployment of a multi business line sales function.
 These investments in technologies, integrated solution development and sales, however, may not lead to increased revenue and profitability as we may not be successful in deploying our new products and services.
-If the company is not successful in creating value from these investments, the investments and lack of new integrated sales could have a negative impact on the company's operating results and financial condition.
+If we are not successful in creating value from these investments, the investments and lack of new integrated sales could have a negative impact on our operating results and financial condition.